English Idioms and Idiomatic Expressions

 - one over the eight

-- If a person has had one over the eight, they are
+- If a person has had one over the eight, they have

 "Don't listen to him!
-You can see he's had one over the eight!"
+Can't you see he's had one over the eight!"

-- If a person has had one over the eight, they are
+- If a person has had one over the eight, they have

 - one step ahead